BrandenStoberReal/SillyTavern-ValueTracker-Plugin/README.md

 ## Storage Location

 Each extension has its own database file stored at `./db/{extensionId}.db` relative to the application root.
-Extensions can specify custom database file locations during registration.